stratum/stratum/stratum/docs/extenting_stratum_bcm.md

 ## 0. Prepare Testbed

-Stratum does not support simulators for the ASIC, therefore developing on real hardware is encouraged and recommended.
+Stratum BCM does not support simulators for the ASIC, therefore developing on real hardware is encouraged and recommended.

-Most features require some form of traffic.
-Having an additional server with 40G NICs connected to a few switch ports can be helpful.
+Most features require some form of traffic to test them.
+Having an additional server with QSFP NICs connected to a few switch ports can be helpful.

 ## 1. Define Target and Scope